utdata/rwdir/docs/08-plots-more.md

 # Deeper into ggplot {#ggplot-more}

+The chapter is by Prof. Lukito, who uses a PC.

-In the last chapter you were introduced to [ggplot2](https://ggplot2.tidyverse.org/index.html), the graphic function that is part of the tidyverse.
-With this chapter we'll walk through more ways to use ggplot.
-This will also serve as a reference for you.
-A huge hat tip to [Jo Lukito](https://www.jlukito.com/).
-One of her lessons inspired most of this.
+In the last chapter, you were introduced to [ggplot2](https://ggplot2.tidyverse.org/index.html), the `tidyverse` package that helps you build graphics, charts, and figures.
+In this chapter, we'll take your `ggplot` knowledge to the next level.
+We encourage you to treat this chapter as a reference.

 ## References

-ggplot2 has a LOT to it and we'll cover only the basics.
+`ggplot2` has a LOT to it and we'll cover only the basics.
 Here are some references you might use:

 - [ggplot cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf)
 - [R for Data Science](https://r4ds.had.co.nz/index.html)